kingsdigitallab/kdl/frontend/src/themes/machine-learning-ai.md

   - theme
   - Machine Learning and AI
 excerpt: >
-  The AI/ML research theme aims to integrate AI and ML throughout the software development lifecycle, fostering innovation and knowledge sharing across critical, analytical, and practical RSE-driven research.
+  The AI/ML Research Theme aims to integrate AI and ML throughout the software development lifecycle, fostering innovation and knowledge sharing across critical, analytical, and practical RSE-driven research.
 feature: